-This batch will fill our Wooden Log Mould comfortably, or you can use our Silicone Loaf Mould and have a little soap left over for individual moulds.
+This batch will fill our Wooden Loaf Mould with Silicone Liner comfortably, or you can use our Flexible Mould - Loaf (Regular) and have a little soap left over for individual moulds.
 We divided the batch into two as our picture shows you for a diagonal two tone log.
 We sliced half with our Flat Blade Cutter and the other half of the log with our Crinkle Cutter.

 We have used Ultramarine Violet (you can also use Liquid Pigment Dispersion Royal Purple), Liquid Pigment Dispersion Black and White Pearl Mica to colour the log.
 The violet half of the log is unfragranced as Black Amber and Lavender discolours soap, so to overcome this we have only fragranced the black half.